metalbobinou/CREA-phd-data/README.md

 - **C10** is my own course materials.
 Therefore, I didn't included it within the regular scenarios.
 I still kept it in order to evaluate it later.
 (Two matrices included it : PHP+C10 and PHP+Java+C10)

 - **C1 - C9** are courses on PHP, these are the main courses used for building the CREA method
-- **C11 - C19** are courses on PHP, but these were added later in order to check of robust the CREA method is when we double the number of inputs
+- **C11 - C19** are courses on PHP, but these were added later in order to check how reliable the CREA method is when we double the number of inputs

-- **CJA** is a Java course
+- **CJA** is a Java course, it is used to test how the visualisation excludes an off topic document.
+Java has been chosen as it's still a development language slightly linked with the web, but absolutely not with PHP.

 | Slide format      | Text format   |
 |-------------------|---------------|